 I have about 15 different pumpkin crafts I’d love to get done this week…Wish we’d be able to get to all of them, but I know we won’t.

 To go along with our pumpkin theme this week we also had a very fun lunch.
 I made ham & cheese pumpkin wraps.

 To make the wraps, I simply used some sun dried tomato and basil wraps and put mayo, ham & swiss cheese inside before rolling it up.
 After it was rolled up, I cut the ends off and made 6 sections out of each wrap.
 I put a piece of cilantro on each section and poked a toothpick through the entire section to hold it together nicely.
 They turned out so cute, looking like little pumpkins.

 The kids also had some grapes and vanilla yogurt with orange and green sprinkles just to spice it up a bit. 🙂

-They gobbled it all up and Andy even exclaimed, “I wish we would have this every day for lunch!”
-Me too Andy!
+They gobbled it all up and one of my son’s exclaimed, “I wish we would have this every day for lunch!”
+Me too!
 I love eating fun food!